Join us at Big Data LDN 2025 on 24-25 September (at Olympia London)!

 The possibilities are numerous: completing your customer view with predictions of interest topics, intention data, predicting the probability of churn, or the expected future Lifetime Value (LTV), etc.

-As an example, here are some use cases enabled by data enrichment:
+💡 As an example, here are some use cases enabled by data enrichment:

-Personalization of communications sent to existing customers based on their interest topics
+• Personalisation of communications sent to existing customers based on their interest topics

-Real-time product recommendations to known customers based on their intention data
+• Real-time product recommendations to known customers based on their intention data

-Offering special promotions based on purchase histories (for example, to someone who hasn't purchased in a while)
+• Offering special promotions based on purchase histories (for example, to someone who hasn't purchased in a while)

-Segmentation of the customer data base
+Segmentation of your customer data base

 Having a complete database is essential, but it's also crucial to be able to exploit it effectively!
 The CDP facilitates customer segmentation through "no-code" functionalities.
-This segmentation is centralized, and any change in the definition of a segment is reflected across all systems connected to the CDP.
+This segmentation is centralised, and any change in the definition of a segment is reflected across all systems connected to the CDP.

 A CDP also allows identifying under-exploited segments that could be targeted more with new offers to increase the added value of existing customers.